After years of wasted state-level efforts to abolish the Harris County

 that HCDE works like a well-oiled machine, and it was fabulous not to

-worry about fools coming in and trying to break stuff.
+worry about people coming in and trying to break stuff.
 Summers, Bettencourt,

 and other destructionists incorrectly blamed Flynn for the power shift,